 “If you do well, will not your countenance be lifted up?
 And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.”
 (Gen. 4:7)

-This is where the second account we are examining comes in to play.
 We see virtually the same phrase in Hebrew when YHWH speaks to Cain before he kills Abel.
 The difference, as I pointed out in the Biblical Role of Women, is that YHWH commands or explicitly states to Cain that it is possible to master sin and that this IS the will of YHWH.
 In other words, man was NOT created to be ruled or mastered by their nephesh or basic animal drives.
 Humans are meant to be ruled by the Word of Elohim (God).
 We live by His words, not our fears or fleshly appetites.

 To summarize, let’s look at what we’ve covered so far.
 (Some of these conclusions are drawn from the Role of Women series.)